ranaamahveen/MS3/README.md

 4. Run the ‘import2SQLite.jar’ using the below command java -jar import2SQLite.jar
 5. Enter the csv file name with path that needs to be parsed to SQLite DB and press enter
-6. After successful run, ms3log.txt and ms3.db will be created in your working directory
+6. After successful run, ms3log.txt and ms3.db and bad-data<timestamp>.csv will be created in your working directory
 7. Load ms3.db to check the inserted table using SQLite manager add on or SQLite DB manager

 Technologies and Versions